 Linn Freedman practices in data privacy and security law, cybersecurity, and complex litigation.
-Ms. Freedman provides guidance on data privacy and cybersecurity compliance to a full range of public and private clients across all industries, such as construction, education, health care, insurance, manufacturing, real estate, utilities and critical infrastructure, marine, and charitable organizations.
-She is a member of the firm's Business Litigation Group and chairs its Data Privacy + Cybersecurity Team.
+She provides guidance on data privacy and cybersecurity compliance to a full range of public and private clients across all industries, such as construction, education, health care, insurance, manufacturing, real estate, utilities and critical infrastructure, marine, and charitable organizations.
+Linn is a member of the firm's Business Litigation Group and chairs its Data Privacy + Cybersecurity Team.
 She is also a member of the Financial Services Cyber-Compliance Team (CyFi Team).

 Data Privacy and Cybersecurity Compliance

-Ms. Freedman is nationally ranked in CHAMBERS USA: America's Leading Lawyers for Business in the area of Privacy Law, where her clients have reported “She travels to the end and back for her clients” and in the 2020 Edition that she has "extraordinary integrity and a great mind for creativity, while still adhering to regulatory compliance."
+Linn is nationally ranked in CHAMBERS USA: America's Leading Lawyers for Business in the area of Privacy Law, where her clients have reported “She travels to the end and back for her clients” and in the 2020 Edition that she has "extraordinary integrity and a great mind for creativity, while still adhering to regulatory compliance."
 She helps clients comply with all state and federal data privacy and security laws and regulations, and she counsels them on state and federal data privacy and security investigations.
-She currently serves as general counsel to the Rhode Island Quality Institute, a not for profit organization that administers one of the first statewide health information exchanges.
+Linn currently serves as general counsel to the Rhode Island Quality Institute, a not for profit organization that administers one of the first statewide health information exchanges.

-Ms. Freedman advises companies and organizations on best practices for the collection, maintenance, and sharing of high-risk data, to help avoid breaches and cyber intrusions.
+Linn advises companies and organizations on best practices for the collection, maintenance, and sharing of high-risk data, to help avoid breaches and cyber intrusions.
 She assists with data mapping and development of privacy and security plans.
-Ms. Freedman helps clients comply with constantly evolving, industry-specific privacy and data protection regulatory requirements, including TCPA, COPPA, FCRA, FERPA, HIPAA, CalOPPA, the Gramm- Leach Bliley Act and state specific laws and regulations.
+She helps clients comply with constantly evolving, industry-specific privacy and data protection regulatory requirements, including TCPA, COPPA, FCRA, FERPA, HIPAA, CalOPPA, the Gramm- Leach Bliley Act and state specific laws and regulations.